funkthenorm (b. 1980, Pampanga, Philippines)

 Awards / Exhibits

-MADE (Metrobank Art & Design Excellence) Competition, 2016 - Top Entry
+MADE (Metrobank Art & Design Excellence), 2016 - Top Entry

 33rd Shell National Students Art Competition, 2000 - Finalist